DANGERS OF ANGELICA

 - Avoid sunbathing and intense ultraviolet radiation during the treatment.

-More information on wild celery.
+More information on angelica.